2025 Solar Incentives Guide for Florin, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-Your local Florin solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Florin solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives